Comment on page

-If an exploit is thought to have occurred at a covered protocol, the protocol can submit a claim to Sherlock.
+If a covered bug bounty submission or exploit is thought to have occurred at a covered protocol, the protocol can submit a claim to Sherlock.

-Some of the Sherlock Watsons can be expected to work alongside the core devs to initially mitigate the exploit if it is still live.
-Once the exploit has ended, the Watsons will work to understand the exploit's cause and magnitude.
-Through this process, a protocol will have a good sense of whether the exploit experienced is covered by Sherlock, and thus a claim should be submitted.
-The Watsons will help with the general claim submission process as well as choosing the correct timestamp and amount that should be submitted.
+Some of the Sherlock Watsons can be expected to work alongside the core devs to initially mitigate the attack vector if it is still exploitable.
+Once the exploit has been mitigated, the Watsons will work to understand the bug bounty report or exploit's cause and magnitude.
+From this process, a protocol will have a good sense of whether the bug bounty or exploit experienced is covered by Sherlock, and thus a claim should be submitted.
+The Watsons can help with the general claim submission process (info required) as well as choosing the correct timestamp and amount that should be submitted.

 If a claim should be paid out, the payout will go to the address specified by the protocol (protocol agent) when the claim was initiated.